MarcelloMuy/ci-ms4-hotel-website/README.md

 Returning Visitor Goals

-- As a Returning Visitor, I want to view my bookings details.
+- As a Returning Visitor, I want to view my booking details.
 - As a Returning Visitor, I want to update an upcoming booking.
 - As a Returning Visitor, I want to cancel an upcoming booking.